glacials/twos.dev/src/cold/apple.md

 entrance for a museum, the back entrance for an airport, and the wrong parking lot (15 minutes of walking wrong) of a large shopping center.

 I’m continuing to give it chances because I know more data helps, but for tight schedules I go back to Google Maps.

 Then there's the other dimension of Google Maps: reviews, photos, menus, ordering, and reservations.
 Apple is a generation behind here; their purchase of Yelp means they inherit photos & reviews, but even that can't beat the sheer volume Google Maps.
 I've only seen one or two restaurants with ordering functionality enabled.
+Many business hours are out of date—I update them when I notice, but I'm just one person.

 Ecosystem effects of Apple Maps include rich links in iMessage and Calendar, Siri suggestions for destinations based on those and other sources, and Apple